-Thanks to the internet, your marketing and sales results can be more than incremental.
+Thanks to the internet, good marketing results and rising sales incomes can be much loftier than merely incremental.
 Like other investments that compound, good marketing should expand and multiply itself exponentially over time.
 When you truly determine, define and tap deeper into your market, an extremely powerful business asset materializes.
 Think virality.

 Question: Do you feel your company’s marketing should be producing better than it does?
 If so, you may have become a member of a very old club no company should ever join…It is time to revoke your membership.

 About a hundred years ago, a successful merchant at the time (think Macy’s), and considered to be a pioneer in marketing said this:

 “Half the money I spend on advertising is wasted.